IN SEREMBAN, MALAYSIA

-After a month or so Suzuki eventually said goodbye to the Thambu family and carried on his adventure, eventually returning to his homeland.
+After a month or so Suzuki eventually said goodbye to the Thambu family and carried on his solo adventure, eventually returning to his homeland.

 “Every Christmas without fail we would receive gifts or a card from him detailing his next adventure,” said Larry.

-February 1974 was to be Suzuki’s largest adventure and was one that would immediately propel the 24 year old into the world’s limelight.
+February 1974 was to be Suzuki’s largest adventure and was one that would immediately propel the 24 year old traveller into the world’s limelight.

-Suzuki announced to the media that he was going to search for, and find, Hiroo Onoda, the leader of these last remaining Japanese holdouts, as well as “a panda, and the Abominable Snowman, in that order.”
+Suzuki announced to the Japanese media that he was going to search for, and find, Hiroo Onoda, the leader of these last remaining Japanese holdouts, as well as “a panda, and the Abominable Snowman, in that order.”